andreprovensi/UI-area-image/README.md

 ## Features

 * Load images from disk
-* Define the known lengths of two points in the image
+* Define the known lengths of two points in the image to correct perspective effects
 * Select the area of the lesion using one of three methods: polygon, spline, or free draw
-* Calculate and display the area of the lesion in millimeters and square meters
+* Calculate and display the area of the lesion in square millimeters

 ## Requirements